 Getting started

-The Teleport API is organized around REST.
+The Teleport Cloud API can be used to control Teleport devices and for other interaction with the Teleport Cloud.
+The API is organized around REST.
 It uses standard HTTP verbs, authentication and response codes.
 It accepts JSON-encoded request bodies and also returns JSON-encoded responses.
 To describe requests and responses, this documentation display them as Typescript interfaces.

 The base URL of the Teleport API is https://api.teleport.withthegrid.com